Dawitlior/Eazy-Buy/README.md

 </h1>

-### Eazy-Buy is a collaborative project developed by me and my partner [Lior Dawit](https://github.com/Dawitlior), using MERN stack with TypeScript and React Query.
+### Eazy-Buy is a collaborative project developed by me and my partner [Slomon Avrham](https://github.com/SolomonAvraham), using MERN stack with TypeScript and React Query.
 It offers a seamless shopping experience for electrical products

 <div align="center" size="55px">